IT 117: Introduction to Scripting

 pass

-Comment out the last two lines of the test code by typing
+Uncomment the next two lines of the test code.

 -